A-Pelagalli/A-Pelagalli/README.md

 - 👀 I’m interested in Structural design and optimization
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on a framework for the structural design process
-- 📫 How to reach me alessio.pelagalli@kuleuven.be
+- 📫 How to reach me out: alessio.pelagalli@kuleuven.be
 - 😄 You can call me Ale
 - ⚡ Fun fact: I read manga